Payment of University Tuition & Fees

 Refunds and Aid for Living Expenses

-- Most financial aid, whether they be scholarships, fellowship or loans, are first credited towards tuition and fees.
-If the amount of aid you receive exceeds your balance owed for tuition and fees, you will receive the credit balance as a refund that you can use for living expenses, textbooks, and other costs related to your studies.
+- Most financial aid, including scholarships, fellowship and loans, are first credited towards tuition and fees.
+If the total amount of all such aid exceeds the amount charged for tuition and fees, you will receive the credit balance as a refund that you can use for living expenses, textbooks, and other costs related to your studies.

-- Refunds can be disbursed as checks (mailed to the address Columbia has on file — please make sure the Registrar's Office has your current/local address), or has a direct deposit into a bank account you designate.
+- Refunds can be disbursed as checks (mailed to the address Columbia has on file — please make sure the Registrar's Office has your current/local address), or as a direct deposit into a bank account you designate.
+We strongly recommend setting up a direct deposit account.

 - Refunds are usually issued approximately one to two weeks after the start of the semester, and never prior to registration.
 You should be prepared to pay living expenses from your own resources upon arrival in New York and for the first few weeks of each semester.